dogweather/forkful/content/en/powershell/strings/searching-and-replacing-text.md

 weight: 10
 ---

-## What & Why?
-Searching and replacing text in files: it's swapping out words or phrases for others.
-Programmers use it to update code, fix errors, or alter data across multiple files quickly without manually combing through each one.

 ## How to:
 PowerShell makes search and replace pretty straightforward.
 Check out `-replace` for strings, and `Get-Content` with `Set-Content` for files.